New Mexico vs. Wyoming

 MUST I USE MY REAL ADDRESS?

 Not necessarily.
-However, all resident agents are required by law to keep on file a mailing address that is a street address not a box number.
-The reason is that all states require a street address where documents can be mailed to in case you are being sued by anyone, or if some government agency is after you for illegal activity.
+However, resident agents in all states are required by law to keep on file a mailing address where documents can be mailed to in case you are being sued by anyone, or if some government agency is after you for illegal activity.
 For that reason, Northwest requires that you give them a street address.

 Personally, I do not see any problem with this.
-Nevertheless, if you are truly worried when it comes to revealing your home address, then just list any street address where mail can actually be received.
-One option is to list the street address of the post office where you have a box number.
+Nevertheless, if you are truly worried when it comes to revealing your home address, then just list any street address, as long as you can receive mail there.
+If all else fails, list the street address of the post office where you have a box number.
+(Northwest does not check to see if the address is where you live.)